-Impairment of non-financial assets including goodwill
+Impairment of non-financial assets

 The Group assesses whether there are any indicators of impairment for property, plant and equipment, right-of-use assets and intangible assets with finite useful life at the end of the reporting period.
-These non-financial assets (other than goodwill) are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
-Goodwill is tested for impairment annually, irrespective of whether there is any indication that they may be impaired.
+These non-financial assets are tested for impairment when there are indicators that the carrying amounts may not be recoverable.

 For the purposes of impairment testing, assets are allocated to its respective CGUs.
 The recoverable amounts of CGUs have been determined based on value in use calculations.
 These calculations require the use of estimates about future cash flows and discount rates.
 In the process of estimating expected future cash flows management makes assumptions about future revenues and profits.
 These assumptions relate to future events and circumstances.
-The actual results may vary and may cause a material adjustment to the carrying amount of goodwill within the next financial year.
+The actual results may vary and may cause a material adjustment to the carrying amount of non-financial assets within the next financial year.
 Determining the appropriate discount rate involves estimating the appropriate adjustment for market risk and for asset specific risk factors.

-Details of the impairment assessment of non-financial assets including goodwill are disclosed in Note 17 to the consolidated financial statements.
+Details of the impairment assessment of non-financial assets are disclosed in Note 15 to Note 17 to the consolidated financial statements.